GBLille/MassiveFold/README.md

 ```
 You have to fill the paths in this section.
 Templates are specified here to setup the run, build your owns according to the [Template building](#jobfiles-header-building) section.

 - The **custom_params** section is relative to the personalized parameters that you want to add for your own cluster.
+For instance, for the Jean Zay GPU cluster:
 ```json
 ...
   "custom_params":